neutrocyte/g13gui/CONTRIBUTING.md

 ## Contributing Code

-You are welcome to contribute code to G13GUI in order to fix bugs or implement new features.
+You are welcome to contribute code to G13GUI (hereafter, the Project) in order to fix bugs or implement new features.

 There are three important things to know: